-I’m certain that the combination of the backward bending camel, alternating with forward bends healed my back.
-I’m aware, from my own experience, how camel posture feels and how it works toward physical healing.
+I’m certain that the combination of the backward-bending camel, alternating with forward bends healed my back.
+I’m aware, from my own experience, of how camel posture feels and how it works toward physical healing.

-The benefits of doing a camel pose are improved breathing, fatigue relief, increased torso and hip flexibility, strengthened back and glutes, toned thighs and hips, stimulated endocrine glands, tensed organs in abdomen, pelvis, and neck, correction of slouching posture, opening of respiratory system to better oxygen use.
+The benefits of doing a camel pose are improved breathing, fatigue relief, increased torso, and hip flexibility, strengthened back and glutes, toned thighs, and hips, stimulated endocrine glands, tensed organs in the abdomen, pelvis, and neck, correction of slouching posture, the opening of the respiratory system to better oxygen use.